Data is incredible.

 Thankfully, there are tons of ways you can do this.

-They even add a product to their shopping cart… only for two-thirds of them to click away.
+They even add a product to their shopping cart … only for two-thirds of them to click away because, you know, they experienced friction.

 To learn more, read: How to Recover Abandoned Carts.